fcorreia3/fcorreia3/README.md

 - 👋 Hi, I’m @fcorreia3
-- 👀 I’m interested in using the power of data visualization to communicate complex phenomena in order to promote informed decisions by all citizens.
+- 👀 I’m interested in using the power of data visualization to communicate complex phenomena in order to promote informed decisions by all.
-- 🌱 I’m currently learning more about UI/UX.
+- 🌱 I’m currently learning more about UI/UX and geospatial data.
-- 💞️ I’m looking to collaborate on Phython, JavaScript and I am open to learn about fields that push my goals forward.
+- 💞️ I’m looking to collaborate on Python, JavaScript and I am open to learn about fields that push my goals forward.
 - ✨ My github portfolio is in the beauty spa to be prettified, excuse any mess you may encounter.